| Maine was to be my turnaround

 small boat far below.
 My celebrated vertigo ambushed me, I grabbed a piling,

+and backed away.
 The sea seemed this huge living,

 breathing creature.
 Walking on the sea floor, poking into holes recently the